-The Seattle Cancer Care Alliance (SCCA) Administrative Fellowship Program offers early careerists an opportunity to develop their leadership style and to use their skills and competencies at one of the top 10 cancer programs in the nation, and the top ranked cancer hospital in the WWAMIO region.
+The Seattle Cancer Care Alliance (SCCA) Administrative Fellowship Program offers early careerists an opportunity to develop their leadership style and to use their skills and competencies at a nationally ranked cancer hospital, and the top-ranked cancer hospital in the WWAMIO region.
 The fellow will be placed in Service Line Management, the strategy and business development arm of the institution, providing the fellow exposure across the care continuum and experience with executive and clinical leadership.
 Project-based in nature, the fellowship enables the fellow and the designated preceptor to determine the appropriate project portfolio through a concentration option that ensures a learning environment and the ability to translate academic theory into practice.
 The program is one year in length and aims to identify and grow promising candidates for future leadership positions.

 Learn more about the program